 We understand, there is a life before you found out you had cancer and life after you received your diagnosis.
-The new life brings with it uncertainty, fear, anger, sadness, etc. But you are not alone.
-Each year over over 150,000 men are diagnosed with prostate cancer.
+The new life brings with it uncertainty, fear, anger, sadness, and more.
+But you are not alone.
+Each year over 150,000 men are diagnosed with prostate cancer.

 Even with so many people, you don’t know who to talk to; who to listen to, or what your future will hold.
 You are scared, unsure, alone.
 Your family and friends may be wonderful, loving, and supportive, but chances are they have not faced what you are facing.
 They mean well… they just don’t know.